nikistyxx/comms-dashbaord/README.md

 If you don't have these connectors set up yet, Cowork will walk you through connecting them when you first run the skill.

 ---
+More info on how I made it on [nikiselken.com:](https://nikiselken.com/blog/2026/4/21/i-built-an-ai-skill-that-turns-your-inbox-into-a-dashboard-and-added-a-tarot-card).

 ## Feature Details